Quick Tutorial on Configuring CLion on Windows

 Both the installation and upgrade of Cygwin happen from the executable you download on the Cygwin download page.
 After firing up the installation and choosing the install directly (e.g., c:\cygwin64 for 64-bit), you need to pick the packages to install.
 The packages that CLion needs are:

-Alternatively, you can just install the gcc-g++ and gcc-core package.
-These two packages and make have all that CLion needs and more.
+Alternatively, you can just install the gcc-g++ and gcc-core packages.
+These two packages, make and GDB have all that CLion needs.

 To install a package, simply search for it in the Select Packages window and click the name until a tick mark appears in the Bin? column: